 The Late Model division featured another season of battles between 6-time Champ Phil Rondeau and 2-time champ Jay Stuart.
 Rondeau won 7 times, while Stuart won 8 times – including a sweep of the 3 extra-distance events to take the championship for his 3rd LM title at the bowl.
 2-time winner Ed Reed Jr finished 2nd in the points, Rondeau was 3rd.
 In the closing weeks of the season, promoter Terry Eames announced that the truck competitors from the recently closed Riverside Park Speedway (Agawam, MA) would be eligible to run in the Waterford Speedbowl’s Late Model division.
 The new division was renamed the American Challenge Series.

-Corey Hutchings broke Allen Coates' 3 year old record of Most Strictly Stock Wins in a Season when he captured his 10th feature during Finale weekend driving the #36 car – a 50-lap event.
+Corey Hutchings broke Allen Coates’ 3 year old record of Most Strictly Stock Wins in a Season when he captured his 10th feature during Finale weekend driving the #36 car – a 50-lap event.
 He also won the 50 lap SS portion of the Pepsi 300 in July.
-However, he had a mid-season disqualification and ultimately lost the point championship title to Chris "Moose" Douton by (ironically) 36 points.
+However, he had a mid-season penalty for hitting someone under caution and ultimately lost the point championship title to Moose Douton by (ironically) 36 points.
 Douton won 6 times, including the season-opening 30 lapper.
-The Strictly Stocks ran a 100 lap non-point event during the Halloween Howl family event in October – Joe Mancini was the winner
+The Strictly Stocks ran a 100 lap non-point event during the Halloween Howl family event in October – Joe Mancini Jr was the winner